 Storage units, on the other hand, can range in size.
 Our smallest units are 5’ x 5’ but have higher ceilings than our locker units.
 We also offer 10’ x 10’ medium units and our largest unit at 10’ x 30’.
 That’s big enough to store the furniture of a multi-bedroom home.

-Not every storage facility offers storage locker units, so it may be easier and more convenient to simply rent the smallest unit available at your nearest storage location.
-Since many storage lockers are stacked, loading and unloading your locker may be more complicated than a storage unit.
+Not every storage facility offers locker units, so it may be easier and more convenient to simply rent the smallest unit available at your nearest storage location.
+Since many lockers for storage are stacked, loading and unloading your locker may be more complicated than a storage unit.

 If you have a higher locker unit, you may need to bend down to move your boxes into it or carry them up a short ladder.
 Compare that to a storage unit, where you can easily walk directly into it to store your boxes.